 Taking action early on is always better than reacting to problems, so developing Personal Development Plans for managers and leaders as well as employees ensures that skills are identified, achievements understood and any misalignment between your company and an employee is flagged sooner rather than later.

 When dealing with poor performance, it is important to allow time for any improvement to register, and managers should provide consistent feedback to employees throughout the improvement process.
 Any formal documentation relating to Personal Development Plans can be managed via your company’s HR tools’ and stored in personnel files.

 10. Tracking employee sentiment

-HR software for small businesses which feature employee sentiment tracking and analysis allows HR departments, managers and leaders to keep their finger on the pulse of the organization in real-time.
+HR software for small businesses which features employee sentiment tracking and analysis allows HR departments, managers and leaders to keep their finger on the pulse of the organization in real time.
 Sentiment can be tracked in a variety of ways to give your company the necessary data to understand the mood of the workforce, for instance analysing intentions, such as interested vs. not interested, on a scale of positive-neutral-negative, or with more refined emotional measures such as happy or sad.